Founder and General Partner

 Kaiton Williams is an engineer and ethnographer, combining experience building internet-based applications & services with qualitative analysis of the cultural and technical issues that surround them.
 As an engineer, his background is in the design, management, and optimization of large scale distributed systems, and the rapid prototyping and development of user facing applications.
 As a Human Computer Interaction researcher, he focuses critical attention on the evolving relationships between technology and subjectivity, and on the issues of technology development from, and for, developing economies.

 His current research centers on the experiences of tech entrepreneurs in the English-speaking Caribbean as they build products for a global market.
 He has worked as a technical consultant with the World Bank’s entrepreneurial support programs in the Caribbean, and as a consulting engineer with Jamaica’s national tech accelerator, helping accepted teams develop and scale their products.
-Previously, he worked at Microsoft for over a decade, holding several senior roles as a Systems Engineer and Architect across its online services.
+Previously, he worked at Microsoft for over a decade, holding senior roles Systems Engineering across its online services.

-Kaiton earned his B.Sc in Electrical & Computer Engineering from Morgan State University and an M.Sc in Information Science from Cornell University.
-He is currently completing his Ph.D in Information Science, also at Cornell.
+Kaiton earned his B.Sc in Electrical & Computer Engineering from Morgan State University and an M.Sc and Ph.D in Information Science from Cornell University.

 Melissa has been working with Kesha since 2009, when she helped launch the Jalia Ventures website and, inspired by the mission of Kesha’s work, decided to stay on.